jeffsocal/proteomic-id-tools/README.md

-# TPP Peptide-Protein ID Pipeline - R Helper Tools
+# Peptide-Protein ID - R Helper Tools

 ## Introduction
 These R scripts are an attempt to do a pure XML to CSV conversion for TPP files originating out of ProteoWizard's msconvert, XTandem, PeptideProphet, and ProteinProphet, relying only on a single library R:XML.